Basque conflict

 On 20 October 2011, ETA announced a "definitive cessation of its armed activity".
-Spanish premier Jose Luis Rodriguez Zapatero described the move as "a victory for democracy, law and reason".
+With the end of ETA's campaign of violence, the Spanish and French governments regained control over the Basque Country.
+However, the broader Basque nationalist movement continues politically, focusing on regional autonomy rather than armed independence.
+Spanish premier José Luis Rodríguez Zapatero described the move as "a victory for democracy, law and reason," reflecting the end of violence and the return to peaceful political engagement.